 Energy Fellows Institute

-Energy Fellows Institute is an executive immersion program providing a platform for the exchange of ideas, opportunity, skills and community, in order to develop leaders ready to succeed in world-changing advanced energy business.
-The six-day deep dive into Colorado’s clean energy and clean technology ecosystem is May 15-22, 2019.
-Through a competitive application process, 10 Fellows have been chosen to join a growing list of exceptional cleantech executive alumni.
-For more information please reach out to email@example.com.
+Energy Fellows Institute (EFI) is an executive immersion program providing a platform for the exchange of ideas, opportunity, skills and community, in order to develop leaders ready to succeed in world-changing advanced energy business.
+The six-day deep dive into Colorado’s clean energy and clean technology ecosystem is held annually.
+The upcoming program dates are August 11-19, 2020.

 What We Do